 - Keep a journal.

-- Get help from campus services, including Counseling and Wellness Services, the International Programs and Services Office, or the Center for Diversity and Inclusion.
+- Get help from campus services, including Counseling Services, the International Programs and Services Office, or the Center for Diversity and Inclusion.

 - Research points of interests or activities unique to the Upper Peninsula.